Soft and Digestible Pizza: The Perfect Recipe with Monsieur Cuisine Smart MCS

 Yes, use 1/3 the weight of fresh yeast.
 For example, if the recipe calls for 6 g of fresh yeast, use 2 g of dry yeast.

-It could be due to water too hot, expired yeast, or a too cold environment.
+It could be due to water that is too hot, expired yeast, or an environment that is too cold.

-The base should be golden and slightly crispy, and the edge well puffed.
-If the bottom is still pale, extend the cooking time by 30 seconds.
+The base should be golden and slightly crispy, and the crust well puffed.
+If the bottom is still pale, extend the baking time by 30 seconds.

-Here’s your pizza!
-After the long maturation and your precise cooking method with the baking stone or pizza oven, your wait has been rewarded.
+Here is your pizza!
+After the long maturation and your precise baking method with the baking stone or the pizza oven, your wait has been rewarded.

-The Monsieur Cuisine simplified the dough preparation for you, but the true magic is in your patience and attention to the rising process.
-You’ve achieved a digestible and flavorful pizza, made with your own hands.
+The Monsieur Cuisine has made your life easier in kneading, but the real magic is in your patience and attention to rising.
+You have achieved a digestible and tasty pizza, made with your own hands.

 Author image